New York is a party in summertime.

 Fitting rooms at H&Ms were locked.
 “We have to clean them every time someone uses them and we don’t have so many people,” said the sales associate.
 The move essentially translated to a lifetime return policy for purchased goods.
 (Note to self: I should have probably stayed home and used their website).
 The restrooms were also closed.

 But they were open inside Macy’s with social distancing.
 That meant a long line for entry and rows of empty cubicles between two people.
-People inside the world’s largest department store took landscape shots of aisles, stacked with clothing racks and sales associates, and without anyone to buy their goods.
+People inside the world’s largest department store took landscape shots of aisles, stacked with clothing racks and sales associates idling time because there was no one to buy them.
 Wait, there was a customer: a man wearing a T-shirt that stated “I Can’t Breathe”.
 Outside, I breathed deeply.

 The tacky, the celebrated, the sublime, everything goes in a New York summer.
 No two are ever alike.